vaswadhati/yasos/02-wtf-jsx/README.md

 Issues and FAQs
 ===============
-In this section various links that I had to consult in order to get the starter to a working condition are listed.
+Listed in this section are links that I had to consult to get the starter to a working condition.

 PropTypes
 ---------